 Principe Real Makers market

-Loja Dada in Sao Mamede is offering 30% off on the Autumn/Winter collection until this Saturday and they have amazing kids garments of local and internationals.
+Loja Dada in Sao Mamede is offering 30% off on the Autumn/Winter collection until this Saturday and they have amazing kids garments of local and international brands.

 Loja Dada – Summer version